BankOfIndia/recipes/README.md

+# The frugal repo.
-# DIY recipes and frugal living
+## DIY recipes and frugal living

 this is a collaboration of recipes from Lainchan.org /DIY, expanded to include a primer on frugal living.  contributions should be in plaintext format.
 PDF accepted when necessary.

 ### General Guidelines: